Nibble and Dine

 Cranberry Chicken Salad

-cranberry chicken salad with spoon FI
+cranberry chicken salad with wooden spoon on the side.

 Print Recipe